The Lifetime Income Projections chart illustrates how your income covers your expenses in your Plan.

 Home and Real Estate Expenses

-Deficit: This income stream is shown to illustrate the gap in savings that are needed to fund the expenses in your plan.
+This income stream illustrates the gap in savings that are needed to fund the expenses in your plan.

 Hover on the dots under the chart to view key milestones such as paying off your mortgage, the end of working, starting Social Security payments, etc.